20 things you probably didn’t know about Fall Out Boy’s Pete Wentz

 Joe Trohman isn’t the only important Joe in Pete’s life.
-Without former Vice President Joe Biden, there would be no Pete, and therefore no Fall Out Boy (yeah, not a world we want to live in either).
-And that’s because Pete’s parents, Roy and Dale, met on Joe Biden’s campaign trail (before becoming VP, Joe represented Delaware in the U.S. Senate).
-Pete’s ‘rents were so close to Joe that he even came to their wedding.
+Without Joe Biden, there would be no Pete, and therefore no Fall Out Boy (yeah, not a world we want to live in either).
+And that’s because Pete’s parents, Roy and Dale, met on Joe Biden’s campaign trail (when Joe represented Delaware in the U.S. Senate).
+Pete’s ’rents were so close to Joe that he even came to their wedding.
 Check out tiny Pete with Joe below while we all let out a little “awh”.

 Weirdly, it wasn’t his connection with Joe Biden that made Pete want to stick his nose into a bunch of political science textbooks, it was his favourite teacher at high school, Mr. Randolf.
 “That’s what he studied, and I was like, ‘I’ll do this, then I could end up a lawyer…’” We all know that didn’t happen, since Pete ended up dropping out of college to focus on Fall Out Boy full time, but he did write a song titled I’m Like A Lawyer With The Way I’m Always Trying To Get You Off (Me & You), which is arguably better than a career in law.

 If you’re wondering why posts on Pete’s Instagram have been a little thin on the ground of late, it’s because he’s keeping all the good stuff for his friends and family on his personal account @plkw (short for Peter Lewis Kingston Wentz).
-It’s only got 63 followers – including Brendon Urie and his wife Sarah – and he won’t accept you or us (we tried).
+It only has a few followers – including Brendon Urie and his wife Sarah – and he won’t accept you or us (we tried).
 So we can only speculate about what he’s posting on there…